runmq/queue/README.md

 # RunMQ

-This marks the beginning of RunMQ - a pioneering message queue and batch processing solution for Node.js.
+This marks the beginning of RunMQ - A RabbitMQ-powered job processing framework for Node.js — designed for scale, precision, and reliability.
-The goal is to utilize the latest features of Redis to make it the most performant queue in Node.js.
-Work still in progress, stay tuned for future updates.
+Work is still in progress, stay tuned.